Welcome to The Glass Half Full Report!

 I spent 11 years in the U.S. Army, and from 2005 until 2006 I was deployed to the Sunni Triangle, that dangerous circle in the sand of Babylon.
 During that life-changing year, I ran a military blog called Wordsmith at War.
 At first, my family and friends were the only ones reading, which was fine with me.
 Before long, word spread, and some of the family members of my 600-member unit began to read, and then a reporter from back home did a story on the blog, and it took off.
 Within a couple of months of my tour, I was contacted by the New York Times and asked to write from Iraq as part of a blog called Frontlines.

 This was a great experience and drove even more interest in my military blog.
 Because of the writing I did on the blog, and for other online publications, I was asked to contribute to five different anthologies about the war.
 I was also featured on NPR and in Time magazine after returning home, not to mention being contacted and represented by a major literary agency in New York.
 I had been an aspiring writer even before I left the Army, so this was a dream come true.
+I ended up leaving the military a couple of years after my tour, to focus on my family and my budding writing career.

 Since that time, I have written thousands of pages of material for clients, coached veterans, corporate executives and government employees from around the world, and written or co-written five more books.
 I’m just getting started, and my best work and days are yet before me.
 I did maintain Wordsmith at War for a few more years, but eventually it just didn’t feel like a “military blog” anymore, since I was out of the Army and working on different aspects of my life.
 I eventually shut it down, but I have to admit I missed the instant publishing satisfaction and reader interaction that comes from blogging.